Species scale, worldsheet CFTs and emergent geometry: Heat kernel asymptotics and the species scale

-Another relevant scale for any EFT is of course the UV cutoff $\Lambda_\text{UV}$\footnote{More precisely, we shall concern ourselves with the UV cutoff of its gravitational sector, as in \cite{Cribiori:2022nke, Cribiori:2023sch, vandeHeisteeg:2022btw, vandeHeisteeg:2023ubh, Castellano:2023aum, vandeHeisteeg:2023dlw, Bedroya:2024uva, Bedroya:2024ubj}.}, which is upper bounded by $\Lambda_\text{QG}$ since quantum gravity is weakly coupled at low energies.
+Another relevant scale for any EFT is of course the UV cutoff $\Lambda_\text{UV}$\footnote{More precisely, we shall concern ourselves with the UV cutoff of its gravitational sector, as in \cite{Cribiori:2022nke, Cribiori:2023sch, vandeHeisteeg:2022btw, vandeHeisteeg:2023ubh, Castellano:2023aum, vandeHeisteeg:2023dlw, Bedroya:2024uva, Bedroya:2024ubj}.
+The ``strict'' EFT with all massive species integrated out is of course cut off at $m_\text{gap}$, where massive species compromise unitarity of the restricted S-matrix and manifest additional higher-dimensional saddles in the semiclassical path integral.
+Such EFTs may not retain gravitational physics at infinite distance and become rigid \cite{Marchesano:2023thx}.}, which is upper bounded by $\Lambda_\text{QG}$ since quantum gravity is weakly coupled at low energies.
 In the expected scenario of finitely many fine-tunings \cite{Heckman:2019bzm} of Wilson coefficients, the usual definition of $\Lambda_\text{UV}$ is that of the smallest scale parametrically suppressing all but finitely many higher-derivative operators in the effective action.
 A sharper definition which circumvents potential issues due to field redefinitions trades higher-derivative operators with the corresponding kinematic forms in the low-energy expansion of scattering amplitudes (or AdS boundary correlators), which are well-defined ``holographic'' observables.
-Therefore, since the gravitational sector of the EFT is weakly coupled below its UV cutoff\footnote{One way to see this is that the quantum couplings of gravitons are proportional to a positive power of kinematic invariants in Planck units, since Newton's constant $G_\text{N}$ has negative mass dimension.}, \emph{a priori} one has \begin{eqaed} \Lambda_\text{UV} \lesssim \Lambda_\text{QG} \lesssim \Lambda_\sp \lesssim M_\text{Pl}^{(d)} \, . \end{eqaed} According to the original considerations in \cite{Dvali_2010, Dvali:2007wp, Dvali:2010vm, Dvali:2014ila}, and as more convincingly established in \cite{Bedroya:2024ubj}, the UV cutoff also coincides with the parametric curvature scale of the smallest black hole in the theory.
+Therefore, since the gravitational sector of the EFT is weakly coupled below its UV cutoff\footnote{One way to see this is that the quantum couplings of gravitons are proportional to a positive power of kinematic invariants in Planck units, since Newton's constant $G_\text{N}$ has negative mass dimension.}, \emph{a priori} one has \begin{eqaed} \Lambda_\text{UV} \lesssim \Lambda_\text{QG} \lesssim \Lambda_\sp \lesssim M_\text{Pl}^{(d)} \, . \end{eqaed} According to the original considerations in \cite{Dvali_2010, Dvali:2007wp, Dvali:2010vm, Dvali:2014ila}, and as more convincingly established in \cite{Bedroya:2024ubj}, the UV cutoff also coincides with the parametric curvature scale of the smallest (possibly higher-dimensional) black hole in the theory.
 An additional EFT-based argument to see this is that quantities such as the entropy afford an asymptotic expansion in inverse powers of the cutoff and horizon area $A$, whose resummation in the full theory should have the schematic form \begin{eqaed} S = \frac{A}{4\ell_\text{Pl}^2} \, f(\Lambda_\text{UV}^2 A) \end{eqaed} for some dimensionless function $f$.
 Since there are no additional parameters, for areas of the order of the UV cutoff $f(\mathcal{O}(1)) = \mathcal{O}(1)$, while for parametrically smaller areas there can be significant parametric deviations from the Bekenstein-Hawking result.
 Similar considerations hold for \emph{e.g.} the mass.
-The key observation is that the leading-order result is driven by the Planck scale, rather than the UV cutoff (whenever they differ). \\
+The key observation is that the leading-order result is driven by the Planck scale, rather than the UV cutoff (whenever they differ).
+Because of this identification, it has been suggested \cite{Cribiori:2023ffn} that a more instructive quantity to consider is the state counting implemented by the entropy of minimal black holes $S_\text{sp}$, rather than the mere number of species, since the latter may fail to be well-defined outside of infinite-distance limits. \\